COVID: Hospitals in Delhi continue to face oxygen shortage even after emergency supply | Health

 Sources at the Holy Family hospital also told PTI that they had received emergency oxygen supply from the Delhi government but the ''stock can last for six hours''.
 AAP MLA Raghav Chadha said an additional vehicle carrying 20 D type oxygen cylinders was sent to the Holy Family hospital.

 ''Emergency cryogenic vehicle carrying liquid oxygen has reached Holy Family Hospital.
-An additional vehicle carrying 20 D type oxygen cylinders was previously sent to cater to interim requirements.
-Situation is grim- but we are working tirelessly despite obstacles in oxygen supply,'' Chadha tweeted.
+An additional vehicle carrying 20 D type oxygen cylinders was previously sent to cater to interim requirement.
+Situation is grim but we are working tirelessly despite obstacles in oxygen supply,'' Chadha tweeted.
 Meanwhile, Dwarka-located Aakash Healthcare managed to refill their cylinders through small vendors across the city.

 A government doctor said hospitals in Delhi are wary of admitting more patients amid a serious shortage of oxygen in the city.